College of Engineering and Mathematical Sciences

 Body

-• Students will be able to use a microprocessor to receive digital inputs and generate a digital output.
+• Students will learn to use a microprocessor to receive digital inputs and generate a digital output.

-• Students will have designed a robotic device to address a problem, question, or challenge.
+• Students will design a robotic device to address a problem, question, or challenge.

-• Students will have written code, designed a mechanical system, and worked collaboratively in teams.
+• Students will learn to write code, design a mechanical system, and work collaboratively in teams.

 Makers II: Advanced Design and Prototyping Camp